-The Governance Framework is formally reviewed and approved by the Board every two years and was last considered in November 2018.
+The Group Governance Framework was formally reviewed by the EIG Board in November 2020 and the Board is scheduled to implement required changes in 2021.
 It is continually refined to ensure that it appropriately reflects the maturity of the Company's system of governance.